-- (1) Subject to any express provision of an agreement and to subsections (2), (3), (4) and (5), every agreement shall terminate on the last day of the period agreed upon or on the completion of the specified piece of work. - (2) (2) A party to an agreement, other than an agreement entered into for a specified piece of work, shall on the termination of the agreement, be deemed to have entered into a fresh agreement upon the same terms and conditions as the previous agreement unless notice has been given by either party to terminate the agreement in accordance with section 37. - (3) Where a worker is ill-treated by his employer, he may claim that the agreement has been terminated by his employer. - (4) (4) Where an employer fails to pay the remuneration due under the agreement to a worker, the latter may claim that the agreement has been terminated by his employer. - (5) (5) (a) Subject to paragraph (b), an agreement shall not be broken by a worker where he absents himself from work for 3 consecutive working days without good and sufficient cause for a first time.
+- (1) Subject to subsections (3), (4) and (5) - (a) every determinate agreement of which the duration does not exceed 24 months; or - (b) every agreement entered into under section 5(3A), shall terminate on the last day of the period agreed upon by the employer and the worker.

-(b) Where the worker absents himself from work without good and sufficient cause, for 3 consecutive working days on a second or subsequent occasion, the employer may consider that the worker has broken his agreement.
+- (3) Where a worker is ill-treated by his employer, he may claim that the agreement has been terminated by his employer. - (4) Where an employer fails to pay the remuneration due under the agreement to a worker, the latter may claim that the agreement has been terminated by his employer. - (5) An agreement shall not be broken by a worker where he absents himself from work for more than 2 consecutive working days without good and sufficient cause for a first time unless the employer proves that the worker has, after having been given written notice - (a) by post with advice of delivery; or - (b) by delivery at the residence of the worker, requiring him to resume his employment, failed to do so within a time specified in the notice which shall not be less than 24 hours from receipt of the notice.
+(Amended by Act No.6 of 2013)